 Tim Parnell is Senior Lecturer in English.
 His publications include Constructing Christopher Marlowe (co-edited with J. A. Downie) and critical editions of Tristram Shandy and A Sentimental Journey.
 He has written widely on Laurence Sterne, Jonathan Swift, aspects of eighteenth-century culture and the broader traditions of the novel.
-He is a contributing editor of The Scriblerian and is currently completing Laurence Sterne: A Literary Life.
+He is a is currently completing Laurence Sterne: A Literary Life.
 His teaching focuses on the eighteenth century and the history of the novel from Rabelais and Cervantes to the present day.

 Tim’s research focuses primarily on Laurence Sterne and the diverse relationships between his writing and mid-eighteenth-century print culture.
 Other research interests in the eighteenth century include Jonathan Swift, the ‘novel’ (especially in 1750s and 60s), satire in narrative and the place of Anglicanism in the culture of sensibility.
 More broadly, he is interested in the history of the novel as an international form and especially the traditions of ‘experimental’ fiction from Sterne to Knausgaard.